 Rainbow Supportive Care Management is a community-based palliative care program that helps seriously ill people and caregivers manage the burdens associated with living with advancing chronic disease.
-Just like hospice, the primary goal of supportive care management is to improve quality of life and it also helps patients and their families prepare for what might lie ahead.
-Unlike hospice, supportive care management can be provided along with aggressive, life prolonging treatment.
+Just like hospice, the primary goal of supportive care management is to improve quality of life, and it also helps patients and their families prepare for what might lie ahead.
+Unlike hospice, palliative care can be provided along with aggressive, life-prolonging treatment.

 Although the supportive care management program must be ordered by the patient’s primary care provider (i.e., family practitioner, internist, nurse practitioner or physician assistant), anyone – including family members, friends and the patient – can call us at (920) 674-6255 to request an initial consultation.
 Once the call is received, Rainbow Supportive Care Management will contact the patient’s primary care provider to obtain an order for a consultation visit.